 - If you’re experiencing TV screen flickering, you should first check all of your TV’s connections to ensure they’re tight.

-- If that doesn’t fix the LG smart TV problem, you may need to replace some of the hardware inside your TV or check the TV remote control.
+- If that doesn’t fix LG TV problem, you may need to replace some of the hardware inside your TV or check the TV remote control.

 You can also go to TV settings to make sure that’s what the major problem is.

 Ghosting is another common LG tv problem caused by loose connections of HDMI cables or damaged hardware.
+All LG TVs come with at least two HDMI ports.
 This results in disturbing sound output also.
+You might face this issue with your LG TV in that there is no sound output from the speaker or not having no audio signals.

 - If you’re seeing ghosting on your screen, you should try tightening all of the connections to your TV and secure your internet connection.

-- If that doesn’t work, you may need to replace the screen or some of the hardware inside your TV, just external speakers.
+- If that doesn’t work, you may need to replace the screen or some of the hardware inside your TV, just the external speaker

-Image retention is another major problem that is founding many smart TVs.
+Image retention is another major problem that is causing many smart TVs.

 It can occur when an image is displayed on a screen for a prolonged period.
 This can cause the image to become “burned-in” to the screen.